SajavaC/SalesDB/README.md

 *   **`Month`** (Date/Time): Transactional period.
 Uses the first day of each month (e.g., `2026/01/01`) to represent the month.

 ### 4. `Oursales_modifiers` (Fact Table)
-Raw transactional data from the retail POS system capturing optional add-ons and toppings.
+Monthly aggregated sales data extracted from the POS system, showing the total quantities of modifiers selected by customers at each store.
+The data is imported into the Oursales_modifiers Table monthly.
 *   **`ID`** (AutoNumber / PK): Unique row identifier.
 *   **`Location`** (Short Text): Store name used in the POS reports.
 *   **`StoreCode`** (Short Text / FK): The official distributor's store identifier.
 Populated post-import via an automated `UPDATE` query joining `Oursales_modifiers.Location` with `Store.OurName` to enforce downstream relational alignment.